GFW4Fun/GFW-AntiDPI-UA-Random-Patcher/README.md

 ## ✅ The Solution

-Binary-level patching replaces the static UA with a **random length-character alphanumeric string** on every run.
+Binary-level patching replaces the static UA with a **random length&character alphanumeric string** on every run.

 | Before (Detected 🚫) | After (Safe ✅) |
 |----------------------|----------------|